jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 It is possible to dezinger each image multiple times, in case the “zingers” are larger than single pixel.

-***Calibration/processing parameters: ***
+**Calibration/processing parameters: **
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Sample thickness** in millimeters, **transmission** as fraction.
+**Sample thickness** in millimeters

-***Important note**: Nika versions prior 1.75 had a bug in the code, which caused the thicknesss to be used in mm and not converted into cm, as appropriate for SAXS data calibration.
+***Important note**: Nika versions prior 1.75 had a bug in the code, which caused the thickness to be used in mm and not converted into cm, as appropriate for SAXS data calibration.
 This was fixed in Nika version 1.75.
 BUT, this means, that calibration constants obtained on prior versions of Nika need to be also scaled by factor of 10 to account for this.
 I suggest carefully revising calibrations when upgrading to new version of Nika.
 This message will be also provided to users when new Nika version finds panel created by old Nika version.
 My apologies for this issue. **Note:** Under usual conditions when measurement of standard was reduced in Nika and then calibration constant was obtained this bug have cancelled out.
 This is also the reason why this bug was not found for so long.
 Thanks to a user, who actually read the code and found the bug.

+**Transmission** as fraction.
+Note, if you have semi transparent beamstop, you can use **Transp.
+Beamstop** checkbox and input radius of the beamstop in pixels (read it from images with cursors).
+You need to have at least one sample image loaded in Nika.
+Nika will create a mask over current beam center and, when sample is being corrected, Nika will calculate average intensity in the circle of radius you provided around the beam center which was input at the time of checking this checkbox for sample and empty.
+Sample/Empty ratio is then transmission.
+Note, that if you change the beam center position, you need to rerun the code creating the mask for this calculation.
+Simply uncheck and check this checkbox "Transp.
+Beamstop" again.

 **Correction factor** is for secondary calibration factor.